mcgillblackhole/mcgillblackhole.github.io/theory.md

    and use this expression to find contours as the following.</p>

+  <p style="text-align:justify">So everything that we did so far has already helped us to have a glance at how the physics works in our system, and how and observer would see it, in a way.
+Now, what if we would like to get a picture of the black hole, and not only the contours of our level curves?
+We need to find a way to popagate the photons of the accretion disk of the black hole up to the observer, and luckly, there are already some results that can help up.
+Page and Thorne [<a href="https://ui.adsabs.harvard.edu/abs/1974ApJ...191..499P/abstract">2</a>] found the flux of radiation from the surface of the disk, given by </p>

    $$F_{s} = \frac{3M\dot{M}}{8\pi}\frac{1}{(r^* - 3)r^{*5/2}}\left[ \sqrt{r^{*}} - \sqrt{6} + \frac{\sqrt{3}}{3}log\left\{ \frac{(\sqrt{r^{*}} + \sqrt{3})(\sqrt{6} - \sqrt{3})}{(\sqrt{r^{*}} - \sqrt{3})(\sqrt{6} + \sqrt{3})} \right\} \right]$$

+  where \(\dot{M}\) is the accretion rate and \(r^{*}\) is the radius of the gas element.

    $$1+z = (1-3\frac{M}{r})^{-1/2}(1+\left(\frac{M}{r^{3}}\right)^{1/2}b\sin(\theta)\sin(\alpha)$$